 B. Tenants.
 A Real Estate Lawyer represents Tenants against Evictions.
 While Florida Law generally favors Landlords, our office can help Tenants stay in the property.
 In addition, we help Tenants recover their Security Deposit.

 In Broward County, some properties are owned by more than one person.
 Unfortunately, disputes occur between the owners regarding the property or if the property should be sold.
 By filing a Partition Action, the Court determines if the property should be sold or divided among the owners.
 As a result, the case will be resolved.

-A Real Estate Lawyer can help you with an Unlawful Detainer.
+Brian Kowal, P.A. can help you with an Unlawful Detainer.
 This is filed by a Homeowner to remove a person that lives in their home.
 In addition, this person does not pay rent and does not have a lease.